 Organisational structure

-The Pensions Authority is a statutory body set up under the Pensions Act, 1990, as amended (the Act).
+The Pensions Authority is a statutory body set up under the Pensions Act.

 The Authority:

-• supervises compliance with the requirements of the Act, by trustees of occupational pension schemes and trust RACs, Personal Retirement Savings Accounts (PRSA) providers, Registered Administrators (RAs) and employers
+- supervises compliance with the requirements of the Pensions Act, by trustees of occupational pension schemes and trust RACs, personal retirement savings accounts (PRSA) providers, registered administrators (RAs) and employers,

-• instigates prosecutions and other sanctions where breaches of the Act are found to have occurred
+- instigates prosecutions and other sanctions where breaches of the Pensions Act are found to have occurred,

-• provides relevant information and guidance to the public and those involved with pensions
+- provides relevant information and guidance to the public and those involved with pensions, and

 The Authority is organised as follows: